-What Driver classifies as a long sleeper isn’t someone who suffers from a sleeping disorder.
-"One needs to separate someone who’s just a natural longer sleeper from someone who’s having disturbed sleep that’s causing them to feel sleepy during the day," she says.
+What Driver classifies as a long sleeper isn’t someone who suffers from a sleeping disorder or excessive sleeping.
+“One needs to separate someone who’s just a natural longer sleeper from someone who’s having disturbed sleep that’s causing them to feel sleepy during the day,” she says.
 If you sleep for more than eight hours and wake up feeling refreshed, you’re getting the right amount of sleep for you.
 (And you’re probably a morning person!)

 If your best friend just got married or you recently finished a major proposal at work, it’s natural to sleep more in order to make up for lost z’s.
 ‘For most of us, our body goes through cycles and adapts and catches up [on sleep] pretty well,’ says Driver.

 Though you can’t catch up hour-for-hour on lost sleep, you can go through a recovery period when you’ll want to sleep for longer periods of time.
 (Don’t miss these silent signs of sleep apnea.)

 Driver says it’s okay to periodically sleep longer if you need time to bounce back from an all-nighter, but don’t make it a habit.
 ‘In the long term, it’s better to stick to as regular a schedule as you can because it does put a stress on the body to constantly [wake up at different times],’ she says.

 You may be sleeping too much if…